Charlie Robison: Career

 In 2009, he embarked on an East Coast tour with stops in Little Rock, Nashville, Atlanta, Raleigh, New York City, Philadelphia, Chicago, Minneapolis, Iowa City, and Memphis to promote Beautiful Day.
-Since then he has played primarily in Texas, with occasional shows in Louisiana, Arkansas, Oklahoma, and Colorado.
+After that, he played primarily in Texas, with occasional shows in Louisiana, Arkansas, Oklahoma, and Colorado.

 Robison was known for playing classic rock covers during his live shows.

 His live band included Mark Tokach (lead guitar), Abe Combest (drums), Zeke Benenate (bass) J.C.
 Burt (steel guitar) and Chris Valdez (road manager and additional guitar).
 Prior to Beautiful Day, his band was known as The Enablers, and included Keith Robinson (drums), Scott Esbeck (bass) and Travis Woodard (drums).
 Other notable members have included Kim Deschamps (pedal & lap steel, mandolin and guitar from 2000–2009), Kevin Carroll (guitar), Jason Bryl (bass), Chris Grady (bass), Louis Landry (keyboards and accordion), and Kris Brown (bass).
 His recordings have also featured special guests Lloyd Maines (who produced "Step Right Up" and "Good Times"), Rich Brotherton, Charlie Sexton, and Natalie Maines (duet on "The Wedding Song" and harmony vocals on "El Cerrito Place").

 In September 2014, Robison opened Alamo Icehouse in San Antonio, Texas, with former Major League Baseball player Brooks Kieschnick.

 On September 24, 2018, Robison announced that due to complications from surgery, he was permanently unable to sing, and that he was officially retiring from stage and studio.
 Robison resumed his music career in 2022.
 He returned to Billy Bob's as part of his first tour since 2018, playing at the same venue where he first played in 1999.